Crafters-Projects/lisa/README.md

 - Enjoy!

 ### Note
+- Make sure 20GB+ space is available in PC
 - Your device will be formatted while flashing so backup your data before flashing
 - Safetynet passed by default, if you found failed then use any module